karlcswanson/CatPatch/README.md

 The simplest configuration of the board requires a transformer and 6k81Ω resistor.
 A stereo summing circuit can be added with a few resistors.
 See the [schematic](doc/TSCSnakeDI.pdf) and the [classic RaneNote](https://www.rane.com/note109.html) for more details.

-A [drill template](docs/drillguide.pdf) can be found in the docs folder.
+A [drill template](doc/drillguide.pdf) can be found in the docs folder.
 ![Response](doc/img/response.png)

-## Just want the boards, how do I get a boards?
+## I just want the boards, how do I get boards?
 The boards used for this project are shared at [OSHPARK](https://oshpark.com/profiles/karlcswanson) and can be ordered there.

 ## BOM